opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 ## Authorization

-After the user has been authenticated, the Security plugin can optionally collect additional user roles from backend systems.
+After the user has been authenticated, the Security plugin can optionally collect additional roles from backend systems.
 The authorization configuration has the following format:

 ```yml
 authz: